Alisah-Ozcan/HEonGPU/README.md

 HEonGPU now includes support for **Multiparty Computation (MPC)** protocols, providing a secure and collaborative framework for encrypted computations.
 By incorporating *Multiparty Homomorphic Encryption (MHE)* capabilities, the library enables distributed computations with threshold encryption models such as `N-out-of-N`.
 The implementation is fully optimized for GPU environments, delivering minimal latency and maximum performance in collaborative settings.

----

-HEonGPU is a high-performance library designed to optimize Fully Homomorphic Encryption (FHE) operations on GPUs.
-By leveraging the parallel processing power of GPUs, it significantly reduces the computational load of FHE through concurrent execution of complex operations.
-Its multi-stream architecture enables efficient parallel processing and minimizes the overhead of data transfers between the CPU and GPU.
-These features make HEonGPU ideal for large-scale encrypted computations, offering reduced latency and improved performance.

-The goal of HEonGPU is to provide:
-- A high-performance framework for executing FHE schemes, specifically `BFV` and `CKKS`, by leveraging the parallel processing capabilities of CUDA.
-- A user-friendly C++ interface that requires no prior knowledge of GPU programming, with all CUDA kernels encapsulated in easy-to-use classes.
-- An optimized multi-stream architecture that ensures efficient memory management and concurrent execution of encrypted computations on the GPU.

-For more information about HEonGPU: https://eprint.iacr.org/2024/1543

 ## Installation

 ### Requirements